AishathN/SEI-PROJECT-1/README.md

 # Current Progress towards goal:

-* Player can currently clear one board.
+* Player can currently clear one board, complete.
-* Player's score is displayed in sidebar.
+* Player's score is displayed in sidebar, complete.
-* Create a high score function -- COMPLETE (localstorage)
+* Create a high score function, completed.
+* rather than ghosts running away, pokemon now hatch from an egg in the middle.

 # Current TO DO list:

 * Bonus berries with associated timeout
-* Enemy destroyed sound effect and hookup
 * Game over graphic window over game panel
 * You win graphic window over game panel
-* Hi-score panel
 * Style the game interface

 # OPTIONAL:

-* COMPLEX OPTIONAL TASK - instead of moving enemy immediately to center upon destruction, have an egg spawn at center and hatch after 3 seconds with enemy then appearing.
 * Different game board layout - just change outer maze, not inner maze